NashFP/bowling/README.md

 At a minimum write a bowling score calculator that takes a list of rolls and returns a score.
 Read the [Wikipedia article on bowling](http://en.wikipedia.org/wiki/Ten-pin_bowling#Scoring) if your understanding of the game isn't at Lebowskian levels.
 Your scorer will need to be aware of frames, spares, and strikes.

-Your calculator should take a list of rolls.
-It should return the current score.
+Your calculator should take a list of frames, and should return the current score.

 For extra credit: specify if the game is complete (or not),  and present any special messages (e.g. "spare", "strike", "gutterball", "turkey").